tower9/utstatsdb/README.txt

 $SQLus = "utstats";     // A MySQL user with SELECT,INSERT,UPDATE,DELETE,CREATE,INDEX grants.
 $SQLpw = "statspass";   // The password for the above MySQL user.
 $InitPass = "initpass"; // Required for initializing the database tables.
+$AutoParse = false;     // Enable to have OLSendLog automatically parse after receiving a new log.

 For added security you can optionally copy the 'statsdb.inc.php' file to a location outside of your public path.
 If so, create a new statsdb.inc.php with